dmitrygunyashov/cryptopay-api/README.md

 #### Validation hash

 A `validation_hash` parameter is added to all callback requests.
-Its purpose is to authenticate the call from the backend to the callback URL, this signature **must** be properly checked by the receiving server in order to ensure that the request is legitimate and hasn't been tampered with.
+Its purpose is to authenticate the call from Cryptopay to the callback URL.
+This signature **must** be properly checked by the receiving server in order to ensure that the request is legitimate and hasn't been tampered with.

 The signature is computed by concatenating the Mechant API Key with invoice UUID, price in cents and currency ISO code and applying a SHA256 hash function to it. "#{merchant.api_key}_#{uuid}_#{price_cents}#{price_currency}"